codyzu/cpinfo19-site/m4/nosql-vs-sql.md

                 <strong>data is never validated</strong><br/>
                 <small>
                     👉 modify all existing data to new structure (may require going "offline")<br/>
-                    👉 migrate data at application time documents are accessed (requires code that supports multiple versions of structure)
+                    👉 migrate data at application time when documents are accessed (requires code that supports multiple versions of structure)
                 </small>
             </td>
         </tr>